-Students will be required to identify a mentor to work with to complete a quality improvement (QI) project within a healthcare organization or clinical setting.
-The project work will take place over two successive sessions in the NUR 450: Nursing Concepts Capstone I (38 hours) and NUR 455: Nursing Concepts Capstone II (38 hours) courses, respectively.
-Mentors are used to expand the students' perspective, meet program objectives, and allow students the opportunity to interact in a collegial manner with those within the nursing profession, as well as other professions.
+Advance planning is necessary to ensure a smooth entry into a practicum course.
+Students will be required to work with the Capstone Instructor to complete a quality improvement (QI) project.
+The project work will take place over two successive sessions in the NUR 450: Nursing Concepts Capstone I (38 hours) and NUR 455: Nursing Concepts Capstone II (38 hours) and NUR 455: Nursing Concepts Capstone II (38 hours) courses, respectively.
+Instructors will assist the students with meeting the program objectives and allow the students the opportunity to interact in a collegial manner within the nursing profession to work on the research, planning and theoretical implementation of a QI project of their choosing.